 Our California car insurance profile page lays out the rules for drivers in the Golden State.

 Potholes are a problem in "America's Finest City."
-A recent audit from found that only 38 percent of San Diego streets were in "good" condition.
+A 2014 audit found that only 38 percent of San Diego streets were in "good" condition.
 A later report by the San Diego County grand jury presented a worse picture.
 The government estimates that the city needs $478 million to make its roads meet minimum national standards of acceptability.

 San Diego car insurance requirements